 Students who were admitted as degree-seeking students for Fall 2013 and after are allowed to transfer a maximum of two (2) non-UST courses to meet core curriculum requirements, and the two transfer courses cannot fulfill requirements within the same area of the core.
 For example, a current degree-seeking student is not allowed to complete both a science course with lab and a math course from a local community college, as both courses are part of the “Natural Science and Mathematical and Quantitative Reasoning” curricular area within the core.

 For more information about transfer credit policies, please see the Undergraduate Catalog.

 How do I declare a major or minor?

 Major Field Day occurs annually in March and is a great time to declare.
 Outside of that, declaring your major may occur once you have completed 48 credits.
-To declare, pick-up a Major Field Card from Academic Counseling in 110 Murray-Herrick and meet with the department appropriate to your intended major.
+To declare, pick-up a Major Field Card from the Registrar's Office in 126 Murray-Herrick and meet with the department appropriate to your intended major.
 If you desire to major in more than one field, simply declare each major with each department.
 Once a student has declared a major, he or she may also add a minor field of study (or more than one).
 The procedure for declaring a minor is the same.
-Minor Field Cards are available in Academic Counseling.
+Minor Field Cards are available at the Registrar's Office.
 To see a list of majors and minors, click here.